Trauma Sensitive Yoga

 Trauma Center Trauma-Sensitive Yoga (TCTSY) is an empirically validated, adjunctive clinical treatment for complex trauma or chronic, treatment-resistant PTSD; dissociative disorders; and other related emotional and behavioral problems.
 TCTSY aims to support emotion regulation, stabilization, skill building and increase empowerment and agency.
 Developed at the Trauma Center in Brookline, Massachusetts, USA.

 TCTSY has foundations in Trauma Theory, Attachment Theory, and Neuroscience as well as deep roots in Yoga.
-Elements of traditional hatha yoga are modified to build trauma survivors’ experiences of empowerment and cultivate a more positive relationship to one’s body.
+The TCTSY methodology is based on central components of the hatha style of yoga, where participants engage in a series of physical forms and movements.
+Elements of standard hatha yoga are modified to maximize experiences of empowerment and to cultivate a more positive relationship to one's body.
+Unlike many public yoga classes, TCTSY does not use physical hands-on adjustments to influence a participant's physical form.
+Rather, TCTSY presents opportunities for participants to be in charge of themselves based on a felt sense of their own body.

 The four overarching themes of the intervention are to 1) experience the present moment focusing on interoception, 2) make choices, 3) take effective action, and 4) create rhythms.